jmzobitz/neonSoilFlux/README.md

   * Ridwan Abdi, Kebba Janeh, Nevin Lor, Diana Ortiz Alvarracin, Dijone Mehmeti, Ali Musa, Barbara Sabino Pina, Ly Xiong, Xeng Yang (Augsburg University)
   * Courtney Leung (Northwestern University)
  - 2024: Refinement to include a gapfilling routine from Zoey Werbin at Boston University as well as additional calculations of the soil flux via different approaches in Maier, M., and H. Schack-Kirchner.
 2014.
 “Using the Gradient Method to Determine Soil Gas Flux: A Review.”
 Agricultural and Forest Meteorology 192–193 (July): 78–95. https://doi.org/10.1016/j.agrformet.2014.03.006.
+ - 05.2024 Renaming of pacakge to neonSoilFlux from NEONSoils

 ## License